mynofapjourney/mynofapjourney.github.io/README.md

 # Day 18 - Monday, June 19, 2023
 Good morning.
 I realize that I completely forgot to write a post yesterday.
 No news, anyhow.
 Have been concentrating on recovering.
 I am on my way to the doctor who will take a look at the stitches and see how it has healed.
 Will write the next paragraph when I have seen the doctor.

+# Day 19 - Tuesday, June 20, 2023
+I am shortly before the 20-day mark.
+And I am really glad about the development that I am not thinking about the concept "NoFap" so consciously anymore.
+This shows in that I forgot to post on Day 17, and forgot the second paragraph yesterday.

+Tomorrow I have to again go for a checkup to the doctor.

+Today morning and in the night I almost started masturbating, but could check myself.

+I have still not had any sex with my partner since Day 1.
+I wonder how long until we next copulate.